-Permanent Exclusion (Level 6 behaviour)
+• Permanent Exclusion (Level 6 behaviour)

 This is a final sanction and is never undertaken lightly.
-It is for repeated and/or serious breach of the school rules and code of conduct.
+It is for persistent breaches and/or a serious breach of the school's behaviour policy and code of conduct; and where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others such as staff or pupils in the school.